 The example provided in the API documentation is the source of truth for structure, formatting, field names, and content of the Settlement Report delivered via SFTP.

-In the exceedingly rare case that a settlement files fail to upload to the SFTP, Klarna requeues the file for manual intervention.
+In the exceedingly rare case that Settlement files fail to upload to the SFTP, Klarna requeues the file for manual intervention.
 These failures are handled within your contractual SLA with Klarna.

 You may choose to receive immediate notifications when certain settlement events occur.
 The structure of the payload will vary based on the event type, however the metadata will always follow the structure documented in the Configure Klarna Webhook section.